International Entrepreneurship MSc

 Course overview

-Run by the International Centre for Transformational Entrepreneurship (ICTE) based within Coventry University, this focused course aims to support you in pursuing your entrepreneurial ambitions, by providing you with the knowledge needed to start, expand or grow a business venture into international markets.
+Run by the International Centre for Transformational Entrepreneurship (ICTE) based within Coventry University, this course offers you the opportunity to:

 • Benefit from a balance between academic theory and practical application of key entrepreneurial and management concepts.